MARID ESKF

 Why ESKF over standard EKF?

 Quaternion orientation $\mathbf{q} \in \mathbb{R}^4$ is subject to the unit-norm constraint $\|\mathbf{q}\| = 1$.
-A standard EKF additive update $\hat{\mathbf{q}} \leftarrow \hat{\mathbf{q}} + \delta\mathbf{q}$ violates this constraint.
-The ESKF splits the state into:
+A standard EKF applies additive corrections $\hat{\mathbf{q}} \leftarrow \hat{\mathbf{q}} + \delta\mathbf{q}$, which violates this constraint and requires renormalization that breaks the filter's covariance assumptions.
+The ESKF avoids this by splitting the state into two layers:

-- Nominal state $\hat{\mathbf{x}}$: propagated with physics, uses full quaternion
+- Nominal state $\hat{\mathbf{x}}$: propagated with full nonlinear physics; carries the unit quaternion

-- Error state $\delta\mathbf{x}$: estimated by the EKF, uses a minimal 3-component rotation vector $\delta\boldsymbol{\theta}$
+- Error state $\delta\mathbf{x}$: the small perturbation estimated by the EKF; uses a minimal 3-component rotation vector $\delta\boldsymbol{\theta}$ (one degree of freedom fewer than the quaternion)

-Corrections are applied multiplicatively to $\hat{\mathbf{q}}$ via quaternion product, then the error state is reset to zero.
+Corrections are injected multiplicatively into $\hat{\mathbf{q}}$ via quaternion product, preserving the unit-norm constraint exactly, then the error state is reset to zero.

 2. State Vectors